HITECHCRIME/HC_SG51_Colorized_World/README.md

 colorized world with no scars
-i only wanted no wars no fights no separate worlds aye ya

-often words make our dimensions feel cold i don't feel a thing is what i tell myself every day ya

-preach words, they don't mean a thing same thing not to everyone just for you the chosen, so fast to reap

-painting grey on a masterpiece seeking all the waste among order
+i only wanted no wars no fights no separate worlds aye ya often words make our dimensions feel cold i don't feel a thing is what i tell myself every day ya preach words, they don't mean a thing same thing not to everyone just for you the chosen, so fast to reap painting grey on a masterpiece seeking all the waste among order
 4 and 20 deep, throttle fully bent round my knees (down my knees?)

 [VERSE 1]
+null void to fill in your head - breathe please breathe - let me guess i swear on our both lives just to grasp the heart of ice, melting thrice (dark) feel the vibe's warmth, calm of my tribe's might sometimes it's the ashes when you notice only flaws (in your soul) that remain inner cause

 let us live in cold
 until our souls are through
 i swear on our both lives

-just to grasp the heart of ice, melting thrice feel the vibe warmth, calm of my tribe's might sometimes it's the ashes that remain when you notice only flaws (in your soul) inner cause

 internal
 heavy toll paid,
 feeling raw weight
 heavy toll paid all i want is you beautiful dark world

 let us live in cold
 until our souls are through